Chuanqi (short story and novella): Definition

-Referring to fictions written in the Tang dynasty as chuanqi is established by usage.
 In the early 1920s the prominent author and scholar Lu Xun prepared an anthology of Tang and Song chuanqi which was the first modern critical edition of the texts and helped to establish chuanqi as the term by which they are known.
 There is no clear definition of chuanqi, and there are debates regarding what fictions precisely should be included as chuanqi.
 Some scholars have argued that it is not to be used as a general term for all Tang dynasty stories.
-The scholars Wilt Idema and Lloyd Haft see chuanqi as a general term for short stories written in classical Chinese during the Tang and Song dynasties (excluding bianwen Buddhist tales written in the colloquial).
+The scholars Wilt Idema and Lloyd Haft see chuanqi as a general term for stories written in classical Chinese during the Tang and Song dynasties (excluding bianwen Buddhist tales written in the colloquial).
 Certain scholars hold the opinion that all fictional stories written in Classical Chinese except Biji xiaoshuo are chuanqi, thus making the Qing dynasty the last dynasty where chuanqi was written.
 These scholars hold that many of the stories in Pu Songling's 17th-century collection Strange Stories from a Chinese Studio are chuanqi.
 In this case, chuanqi is sometimes translated as "marvel tales."